 Advice for those whose life has been impacted by Cancer or Amputation

-The most amazing aspect of Martin’s journey so far is that the way in which he has taken everything in his stride
+The most amazing aspect of Martin’s journey so far, is the way in which he has taken everything in his stride.

 He has never enabled his condition to restrict him, or prohibit his desire to achieve his goals as a sportsman.

 This is very much reflected in his own advice to those whose life may have been affected by similar events.
 He said: “It is a long journey, but keep going."

 “Everyone's journey is going to be different, try and find something you enjoy and use that to help you.”